Little Inventors Napier X Frogston Primary

-Little Inventors 'Journey Through' is a project lead by four Edinburgh Napier University students; Matthew, Anna, Matthew and Jacob which aims to inspire children from Frogston Primary School about the world of Design and invention.
+Little Inventors 'Journey Through' was a project lead by four Edinburgh Napier University students; Matthew, Anna, Matthew and Jacob.
+It aimed to inspire children from Frogston Primary School about the world of Design and invention.

 Journey 1 - Exploration

 We started off by talking about inventions; what they are, why we might need them and giving tips on creating them.
 We then gave the pupils the chance to create a character and come up with a problem they had.
 It could be anything!
 Some of the kids chose to describe people they know, some chose their pets, others let their imagination run wild!
 With their character’s problem in mind, we moved on to inventing.
 The kids came up with some really interesting ideas to solve problems their characters may face, from robot arms to help with homework, to a cat translating machine, we saw it all!